 Fix: “New” option (Menu item) is missing in Right-click context menu on Windows 10

-How to restore the missing “New” option in right-click context menu on Windows 10?
+How to restore the missing “New” option in the right-click context menu on Windows 10?

 Gentle Reminder: To restore the missing “New” option, we will take the help of the Registry Editor.
-Editing the registry may damage your Windows installation; hence we recommend taking the full backup of the Windows Registry and creating a system restore point.
+Editing the registry may damage your Windows installation; hence, we recommend taking a full backup of the Windows Registry and creating a system restore point.
 In case something goes wrong, you can revert your PC to its previous working state.

 Step 1.
 Press the Windows logo + R keyboard shortcut to open the Run dialog box.